Colorado Parks and Wildlife Commission had rejected proposals on multiple occasions, including in 2016, 2004, 1989, and 1982.

 Wolves put Colorado Agriculture Economy at Risk

-24 confirmed livestock deaths from wolves have occurred since December 2023 – the unconfirmed number is likely higher.
+There are 65 confirmed livestock depredations from wolves that have occurred since reintroduction in 2023 – the missing and unconfirmed number is much higher.

 State officials have already needed to recapture six wolves for relocation due to a series of attacks on livestock.